10 Year warrantly on all cast iron radiators.

 Cast iron heating not only keeps the radiators warm but also contributes to retaining heat in the building's structure, effectively countering issues like dampness and condensation.

-Whether seeking authenticity for a period property or adding a touch of timeless elegance to a modern setting, cast iron radiators remain a favoured choice for their enduring appeal and efficient heat retention properties.
+Beyond its functional advantages, cast iron radiators boast a textured finish, providing a distinctive aesthetic appeal.
+Whether seeking authenticity for a period property or adding a touch of timeless elegance to a modern setting, cast iron, traditional style radiators remain a favoured choice for their enduring appeal and efficient heat retention properties.

 What is the difference between cast iron and column radiators?